PsyTeachR/data-skills-v2/docs/02-stroop.md

 By the end of this chapter you should be able to:

 * Explain what the Stroop effect is and how is it measured
-* Load and use packages and functions in R
+* Load and use packages and functions in Rw
 * Load data using `read_csv()`
 * Check data using `summary()`, `str()`, and visual methods